shwina/shwina.github.io/_posts/2020-11-16-get-it-right.md

 title: "__get__ it right: controlling attribute access in Python"
 ---

+In Python, you use the dot (`.`) operator to access attributes of an object.
+Normally, that isn't something you have to give much thought to.
+However, when you want to customize what happens during attribute access, things can get complicated.

 In this post, I explain how to control attribute access in Python.
 I also talk about descriptors and how they fit into the picture.

-In Python, you use the dot (`.`) operator to access attributes of an object.
-Normally, this isn't something you have to give much thought to.
-However, when you want to customize what happens during attribute access, things can get complicated.

 - TOC
 {:toc}